restic/restic.github.io/_posts/2017-07-25-please-upgrade-to-0.7.1.md

 TL;DR:

- * Under some circumstances, restic thought that data is stored in the repo that is not there
+ * Under some circumstances, data in the repo was not stored properly
- * This lead to incomplete backups
+ * This could have caused incomplete backups
  * **Upgrade restic to at least 0.7.1 and run `restic rebuild-index` before the next backup**
  * It is good practice to run `restic check` regularly